Harish4238/ADSA/Assignment 1 README.md

 # ADSA
-This is my project using sorting algorithms
+This is my assignment using sorting algorithms